 Click on either button to get a file dialog window.
-Provide a name for the model
+Type in a file name.

 Saving the model to a file works in the same way as Export.
-The difference is that a saved model can be later read back into SpecViz via the “Load” button (the “folder” icon), also under “Current Models”, whereas the exported model cannot.
+The difference is that a saved model can be later read back into SpecViz via the “Load” button (the “folder” icon), also under “Current Models”.

 For the “Load” button to be enabled, a data (spectrum) layer (not a model layer)

-must be selected in the “Layer List” window.
+must be selected under “Layers” listing.
 The selected

-will generate a model that will be attached to a new model layer associated
+generate a model that will be attached to a new model layer associated under the

-The file is writen in the YAML format.
+The file is writen using the YAML format.
 Being a plain text file with a self-explanatory structure, it can be edited at will by the user, e.g., to add bounds, fixed flags, and ties to the model parameters.
 Note that these extra, user-defined attributes, won’t be accessible from SpecViz’s user interface.
-They will however, be used by the fitter when a fit is run on the model.
-They will also be written out correctly, either when saving or exporting the model.
+They will however, be accessible by the fitter when a fit is run on the model.
+They will also be written ou correctly, either when saving or exporting the model.